microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 * Run `wt` in the current window ([#4472])
 * Single Instance Mode ([#2227])
 * Quake Mode ([#653])

-* Mixed Elevation ([#1032] & [#632])
+Also discussed as a part of this spec is the "mixed elevation" ([#1032] & [#632]) scenario, which is closely related to the above scenarios, and was investigated as a part of this re-architecture.

 ## Inspiration

-Much of the design for this feature was inspired by (what I believe is) the web browser process model.
-For a web browser, there's often a separate process for each of the tabs within the browser, to help isolate the actual tabs from one another.
+Much of the design for this feature was inspired by an older web browser process model.
+For a time, web browsers, would use a separate process for each of the tabs within the browser, to help isolate the actual tabs from one another.
+(Nowadays, browsers will have multiple tabs all hosted in a single process, to attempt to reuse some resources between tabs.
+They do still break out the tab content from the actual window's process).

+Aditionally, the rxvt-unicode terminal emulator uses a similar client/server architecture, where the terminal "content" is hosted by a server process, and windows act as a "client" for that content.

 ## Background

 In order to better understand some of the following technical solutions, it's important to understand some of the technical hurdles that need to be overcome.

-### Mixed admin and unelevated clients in a single window

-Let's presume that you're a user who wants to be able to open an elevated tab within an otherwise unelevated Terminal window.
-We call this scenario "mixed elevation" - the tabs within the Terminal can be running either unelevated _or_ elevated client applications.

-It wouldn't be terribly difficult for the unelevated Terminal to request the permission of the user to spawn an elevated client application.
-The user would see a UAC prompt, they'd accept, and then they'd be able to have an elevated shell alongside their unelevated tabs.

-However, this creates an escalation of privilege vector.
-Now, there's an unelevated window which is connected directly to an elevated process.
-At this point, any other unelevated application could send input to the Terminal's `HWND`, making it possible for another unelevated process to "drive" the Terminal window and send commands to the elevated client application.

 ### Drag and drop tabs to create new windows